PSFC-HEDP/lettuce/readme.md

 and the list of radiation energy bins for that opacity table (even tho the opacity table specifies the energy bins and it's the same 48 bins that all of the opacity tables use (the radiation energy bins in each layer must be the same or LILAC will throw a (surprisingly helpful) error message)).

+It wasn't working.  it's doing the correct amount of T but it's filling the rest with D.  I switched the order to put Ti last but no dies.
+I added a matname and removed matcod from mater.  maybe next I'll try removing ptrit.  or messing with the matcod in &prof.  ope, setting matcod to -1 made it pure D.  wait, am I not specifying a matcod in &mater?
+I put back the matcod in &mater and set matcod in &prof to -1, but agen it's oops all D.  which is weird because I was getting T at least before. just to be sure, let me now remove matname. that should set me back to one iteration ago. tf why is it still hydrogen?  is it the matcod=-1?  is that what screws it up? maybe I need to stop using the FPOT table and use a different one instead?

 The IRIS documentation doesn't state what units the inputs must be in.
 In reality they're all SI (velocity in m/s, density in kg/m³, and cetera).